 Obviously this changes a lot with the season and water temps at the time.
 Regardless of season though, the first thing I will do is search for more favorable conditions, with both rivers it is possible to find cleaner water in some section of the river.

 By example, the Susquehanna above Harrisburg can have three distinct water colors and temps depending on the flow coming out of the North Branch, West Branch or Juniata river.
 Just recently the Susquehanna rose almost 4′ in a 24 hour period turning the river the color of chocolate milk, while the Juniata remained fairly clear.
-For our spring trips all of the LOU guides launch from River Front campground which is located at the confluence of the Susquehanna and Juniata rivers.
+For spring trips, I launch from River Front campground which is located at the confluence of the Susquehanna and Juniata rivers.
 My clients had an amazing day of fishing despite the poor conditions on the main river by simply fishing cleaner water.
 We focused on the Juniata and the shoreline below the mouth of the Juniata and found lots of eager fish.

 Similarly, the upper Potomac below Harpers Ferry can provide similar conditions with either the Shenandoah or Potomac providing better water conditions.